USDCAD Technical Analysis - Key levels in play | Forexlive

 USDCAD Technical Analysis – Daily Timeframe

-On the daily chart, we can see that we got a meaningful correction in USDCAD following strong economic data from Canada with the wage growth increasing and the inflation data surprising to the upside.
-The pair bounced on the key 1.34 support where we had also the confluence with the 50% Fibonacci retracement level.
-The price recently made a new lower low and the moving averages have crossed to the downside which should be a signal that the trend has changed from bullish to bearish.
+On the daily chart, we can see that the big correction following first the strong Canadian wage growth data and then the higher-than-expected inflation figures took the USDCAD pair back to the 1.34 handle.
+The pair bounced on the key support and it’s now consolidating around the previous support now turned resistance around the 1.35 handle.
+At the moment, the pair looks to have switched to a downtrend given that the price made a new lower low and the moving averages crossed to the downside.
+The major pairs generally move in sync, so this might be just a more complex pullback before another rally.

 USDCAD Technical Analysis – 4 hour Timeframe